 The effect of the defendant’s infringing work on the market for, or value of, the plaintiff’s copyrighted work is the most important fair use factor.
 Harper & Row, 471 U.S. at 566; SOFA Ent., Inc., 709 F.3d at 1280 (explaining that this factor favors finding of fair use when use “advances [the alleged infringers’] own original creation without any reasonable threat to [the original author’s] business model”); Monge, 688 F.3d at 1181 (emphasizing that potential market exists independent of the copyright owner’s present intent not to publish copyrighted work); Bleem, 214 F.3d at 1026-27 (noting that the market effect “factor may be the most important, [but] all factors must be considered, and the commercial nature of the copies is just one element”; use for comparative advertising can support first fair use factor but negate fourth fair use factor); Dr. Seuss, 109 F.3d at 1403 (balancing public benefit that will result from the defendant’s use against personal gain the copyright owner will receive if use is denied); Triad Sys.
 Corp., 64 F.3d at 1336-37 (noting that when defendant’s work competes in same market it is less likely fair use).

-5. Additional Factors: See Campbell, 510 U.S. at 585 n.18 (considering the defendant’s state of mind and explaining that permission is not necessary if use is fair); Harper & Row, 471 U.S. at 562 (explaining that the propriety of the defendant’s conduct is relevant to the character of the use because fair use presupposes good faith and fair dealing) (quotation marks and citation omitted); Fisher v.
+5. Additional Factors: See Harper & Row, 471 U.S. at 562 (explaining that the propriety of the defendant’s conduct is relevant to the character of the use because fair use presupposes good faith and fair dealing) (quotation marks and citation omitted); Fisher v.
 Dees, 794 F.2d 432, 437 (9th Cir.
-1986) (“courts may weigh ‘the propriety of the defendant’s conduct’ in the equitable balance of a fair use determination” (citation omitted)).
+1986) (stating that “courts may weigh ‘the propriety of the defendant’s conduct’ in the equitable balance of a fair use determination” (citation omitted)).

-Revised Dec.
-2023
+Revised September 2025